How do I earn a micro-credential through NKU?

 Are micro-credentials from NKU secure and credible?

 Yes.
 NKU has partnered with Credly, a secure platform for earning, distributing, and displaying digital micro-credentials.
-When micro-credentials appear on Credly, LinkedIn, or your favorite social media platform, they are clickable; when one clicks on the badge, it will bring the viewer to an official site describing and certifying Northern Kentucky University micro-credentials.
+When micro-credentials appear on Credly, LinkedIn, or your favorite social media platform, they are clickable; when one clicks on the micro-credential, it will bring the viewer to an official site describing and certifying Northern Kentucky University micro-credentials.

 What are the micro-credentials available in?